buildtesters/buildtest/README.rst

 buildtest
 ---------

-`buildtest <https://buildtest.rtfd.io/>`_ is a testing framework for HPC facilities to write acceptance test for their system.
-In buildtest, you will write tests in `YAML <https://yaml.org/>`_ called **Buildspecs** which is a test recipe used by buildtest for generating test scripts. buildtest will process *buildspecs* and automatically create shell-scripts and run them on your system. buildtest supports `IBM Spectrum LSF <https://www.ibm.com/support/knowledgecenter/SSWRJV_10.1.0/lsf_welcome/lsf_welcome.html>`_, `Slurm <https://slurm.schedmd.com/>`_, `PBS <https://www.openpbs.org/>`_ and `Cobalt <https://trac.mcs.anl.gov/projects/cobalt>`_ batch scheduler for job submission. buildtest makes use of `jsonschema <https://json-schema.org/>`_ to define structure of buildspecs used for validating buildspecs.
+`buildtest <https://buildtest.rtfd.io/>`_ is a testing framework that automates build/execution of tests which allows HPC facilities to develop test for their system.
+In buildtest, tests are written as test recipes called **Buildspecs** which is a `YAML <https://yaml.org/>`_ used by buildtest for generating shell-scripts and run them on your system.
+Buildtest will validate buildspecs using `jsonschema <https://json-schema.org/>`_ which helps define structure of buildspec when writing test. buildtest can support batch submission to job schedulers including: `IBM Spectrum LSF <https://www.ibm.com/support/knowledgecenter/SSWRJV_10.1.0/lsf_welcome/lsf_welcome.html>`_, `Slurm <https://slurm.schedmd.com/>`_, `PBS <https://www.openpbs.org/>`_ and `Cobalt <https://trac.mcs.anl.gov/projects/cobalt>`_ .

-If you want to learn more about buildtest read https://buildtest.readthedocs.io/en/latest/what_is_buildtest.html.
+If you want to learn more about buildtest please read `Summary of Buildtest <https://buildtest.readthedocs.io/en/latest/what_is_buildtest.html>`_.

 Installation
 --------------